chinghuachen/natural-language-classifier-nodejs/README.md

 1. Update the [app.js](app.js#L33) file with the classifier id in the response from the API when you create the classifier.

-1. Make your service live:
+1. Push your app to make it live:

 	```sh
 	$ cf push